Syuri: God's Eye (2022–present)

 On January 29, 2022, at Nagoya Supreme Fight, Syuri secured her first title defense as the World of Stardom Champion against her stablemate Mirai.
 At Stardom Cinderella Journey on February 23, 2022, Syuri teamed up with Maika and Himeka to defeat Donna Del Mondo stablemates Giulia, Mai Sakurai and Thekla in six-woman tag team competition, hinting a slow detachment from the unit's principles mainly caused by her World Championship reign and her feud with Giulia, events which eventually conducted to a world title confrontation between the two.
 On March 26, at Stardom World Climax 2022, Syuri scored her second title defense of the World of Stardom Championship against her teammate and tag team partner Giulia.
 After the match, Syuri decided to leave Donna Del Mondo in order to create her own unit named God's Eye.
 The first member to join the newly created stable was Ami Sohrei and ex-Donna Del Mondo member Mirai.
 After defecting Donna Del Mondo, Syuri spent the next months feuding with several ex-stablemates.
-On the finals night of the Stardom Cinderella Tournament 2022 frpm April 29, Syuri retained the World of Stardom Championship against Himeka for the third consecutive time in that respective reign.
+On the finals night of the Stardom Cinderella Tournament 2022 from April 29, Syuri retained the World of Stardom Championship against Himeka for the third consecutive time in that respective reign.
 At Stardom Golden Week Fight Tour on May 5, 2022, she retained the world title against Maika.
 At Stardom Flashing Champions on May 28, 2022, Syuri scored another successful title defense against Risa Sera.
 One month later at Stardom Fight in the Top on June 26, 2022, Syuri teamed up with Mirai and Ami Sohrei to unsuccessfully challenge retaining team of Oedo Tai (Saki Kashima, Momo Watanabe and Starlight Kid) for the Artist of Stardom Championship in a bout which also included Donna Del Mondo (Giulia, Maika and Mai Sakurai).
 In the next couple of months during the events of the Stardom Mid Summer Champions pay-per-view, Syuri would move on to successfully defend the World Championship against Momo Watanabe and Tam Nakano.